mrshll/mmx/data/Writing/Mom Q&A.md

 xox

 >There's such an ease to your reminiscence.
 I can see you doing everything, especially putzing around.
 I feel like that time must have felt really valuable to you--do you think that it did in the moment, or was it stressful to be working part time?
 It feels like if someone with a college degree were to make that decision, they'd be making a sacrifice, or squandering an opportunity...
-Makes me think of this {https://open.spotify.com/episode/0sCNzc0bRiisT7ZXS2PjBW?si=2VORBvCYR3GG_y9pc1_llA, podcast}
+Makes me think of this [podcast](https://open.spotify.com/episode/0sCNzc0bRiisT7ZXS2PjBW?si=2VORBvCYR3GG_y9pc1_llA)
 >- Malcolm

 By the time I started working at the restaurant, I had already worked for a year and a half at the Mayor's office in NOLA.
 I realized I wasn't happy working 9a-5 and working at the restaurants got me out of that and I was able to travel..which I did for about a year.
 That helped me re-boot and go on to what was next.
 Plus, I was making more waiting on tables than I did working full time!